 Most Common Causes of Truck Accidents

 Large trucks such as tractor-trailers, big rigs and semi-trailers deliver goods to many Florida communities every day.
 The increasing number of trucks on Florida highways has led to an increase in accidents involving large trucks and passenger vehicles.
-In 2009, there were more than 3,000 crashes involving heavy trucks in Florida, including 1,661 injury accidents and 56 fatal accidents.
+In 2021 alone, large-truck crashes injured 708 drivers and passengers in Florida and killed 30 more.
 Certain factors contribute to many truck accidents.
 It’s important to have a Florida accident attorney who recognizes the common ways large trucks cause crashes.

 The law firm of Philip DeBerard, Injury Attorney, assists people seriously injured in 18-wheeler accidents and serves South Florida and the Treasure Coast.
 Call 1-800-299-8878 to speak with a compassionate truck accident attorney, or fill out our online contact form.